stacyh3/Intro-To-Azure/Lab 02 - Creating a Virtual Machine via an ARM Template.md

 ## 2. Examine the ARM Template
 ![](media/CreateVM-ARM-05.png)
 * From the *Solution Explorer*, open *WindowsVirtualMachine.json*
+* **Important** in the JSON Outline, right click and delete the *AzureDiagnostics* extension from the Virtual Machine

 This is the ARM template.
 Resources and dependencies are added to this file.
 This instructs the Azure Resource Manager which resources to create and to order in which to create them based on dependencies.